Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. image:: /assets/images/Documentation/bags_8-bag.png

 .. note:: The Pickit Bags detection algorithm detects the best picking order of the 4-bag
           (crossing) bag pattern.
-For all other bag patterns, the preferred picking order must be selected in the **Picking** page.
+For all other bag patterns, :ref:`the preferred picking order must be selected <Bag-picking-order>` in the **Picking** page.
 Optionally, for the 5-bag pattern, Pickit detects the preferred picking order of the two horizontal bags, if they are overlapping (:ref:`more <Five-bag-horizontal-bags-order>`).

 .. _Five-bag-horizontal-bags-order: